bSchnepp/Feral/README.md

 It can then be read from, or written to, depending on how the socket was opened.

+The primary idea is to take the modularity and flexibility of microkernels and graft it into a traditional monolithic kernel architecture, sacrificing the ability to do things such as restart filesystem drivers while retaining benefits such as clean architecture, driver layering, and multiple driver providers.

 ## Why Feral?

 Feral is created for me to learn more about operating systems design, while departing